-The Ph.D. program in counseling psychology is accredited by the American Psychological Association and based on the scientist-practitioner model of training.
+Ph.D.
+Program.
+This program is accredited by the American Psychological Association and is based on the scientistpractitioner model of training.
 The program is designed to prepare students for counseling, consulting, teaching and research roles in various settings such as university counseling centers, academic departments, child guidance centers, youth and family centers, hospitals, business settings, and mental health clinics.
 Students are required to follow a specified sequence of study in which academic course work and practicum experiences are integrated.
-Students must also complete one year full-time internship.
-Application materials for the counseling psychology program are due by January 15 for the following fall enrollment.
+Students must also complete one year of full-time internship.
+Application materials for the counseling psychology program are due by January 15 for the following fall enroll-